This Sheet Pan Bruschetta Chicken is a healthy low-carb dinner idea made with fresh veggies – plus, the entire recipe only uses one pan!

 Storing and reheating

-You can store this recipe in meal prep bowls in the fridge up to 5 days.
-To reheat, simply sprinkle a tiny bit of water overtop to avoid drying out the chicken, and microwave for 1-2 minutes.
+You can store any leftover sheet pan bruschetta chicken in meal prep bowls in the fridge up to 5 days.
+To reheat, simply sprinkle a tiny bit of water overtop to avoid drying out the chicken, and microwave for 1 to 2 minutes.
 Leave the bruschetta off until you've finished microwaving everything – bruschetta will last in the fridge up to 5 days too so it will taste fresh when you add it to the leftover chicken.

 Freezing this recipe

-As a whole, I would NOT recommend freezing this recipe.
-The bruschetta definitely won't freeze, and neither will the veggies.
+As a whole, I would NOT recommend freezing this recipe for bruschetta chicken.
+The bruschetta definitely won't freeze well, and neither will the veggies.
 However, the cooked chicken on its own does freeze well so it's worth a shot to freeze a breast or two if you have too many leftovers.
 This recipe only serves 4 though, so this shouldn't be an issue.
 I would recommend enjoying fresh if you can, or cut the recipe in half if you don't think you can finish it.

 Wanna Learn How To Meal Prep?